 I was on seventh heaven when I had slowly began to regain my courage.

 At that point, I began to notice that my siblings felt the same way, like they were not home too.
-Eventually we battled ourselves out of the poverty and were fine, but I had no more fight in me.
-I wanted to leave California and never look back.
+I wanted to leave California and to never look back.
 I went to Israel.
-It was the best part of my life, but it also broke my heart as I realized that should I be an immigrant in Israel for the second time in my life, I would not be able to go through with it watching how people I love would have to put me through the same discrimination my family and I had received in Sacramento.
+It was the best part of my life, but it also broke my heart as I realized that should I be an immigrant for the second time in my life, I would not be able to go through with it.
 Although, I felt at home in Israel, I also had realized that I am more American than any other label I was given in Israel.
 So I returned back with a lot of pain in my heart and with no vision where I was headed after Israel.
 The first couple of years were like battling with demonic forces.
 I was very sad, so sad I wanted to go home to a place in my heart soon I found to be my G-d.
-Circumstances caused me to move and to move again until I finally arrived in Los Angeles , a place that I had pinpointed on the map back when my family were in our first house looking at the map of Sacramento.
+Circumstances caused me to move and to move again until I finally arrived in Los Angeles, a place that I had pinpointed on the map back when my family were in our first house looking at the map of California.
 I always said that I would not stay in Sacramento if we were to go there.
 Two years in Santa Monica flew by, and my heart aches for a home.

 Right now as I write this, my tears are flowing on my cheeks, and I am longing for a home.
 The only words of prayer I can utter through my tears and shaking body are “Baba, Baba!
 I’m all alone again.”
 Then, as if a guard got lifted up and I continued my prayer, “I don’t know if you can hear me through all of the chaos.
 I don’t know if my prayer can take precedence of that what is going on in the world right now.
 I don’t know if my prayer even weighs anything at all, but I long for you Baba.
 I want my home to be where you are, Baba.
 I don’t want to live my life alone; I want your blessing for a marriage with a man whom you see fit for me.
 Please send him my way and comfort me with a family I can call my home.”